mrLipovsky/mrLipovsky/README.md

 Your future buddy to discuss front-end related things and tech in general

 Find me around the web
-Me graphic and illustrations on Instagram https://www.instagram.com/peter_lipo_illustrations/ Me profesion skills on LinkedIn https://www.linkedin.com/in/peterlipovsky/
+Me graphic and illustrations on Instagram: peter_lipo_illustrations Me profesion skills on LinkedIn: peterlipovsky

 ![flash_two](https://user-images.githubusercontent.com/90620664/210165254-4e4be329-72a9-4eab-a593-95cd9d914078.png)